apiaryio/dredd/docs/how-to-guides.rst

 Using Apiary Reporter and Apiary Tests
 --------------------------------------

 Command-line output of complex HTTP responses and expectations can be hard to read.
-To tackle the problem, you can use Dredd to send test reports to `Apiary <https://apiary.io/>`__.
+To tackle the problem, you can use Dredd to send test reports to `Apiary`_.
 Apiary provides a comfortable interface for browsing complex test reports:

 ::